Skip to main content

 How builds work

-Unkey builds your application using your Dockerfile on remote build infrastructure.
-You don’t need to set up Docker locally or manage build servers.
+Unkey builds your application on remote build infrastructure.
+You don’t need to write a Dockerfile, set up Docker locally, or manage build servers.
 The build process:

 3. The resulting image is stored in Unkey’s container registry.